ugeneunipro/docs/content/alignment-editor/working-with-alignment/showing-alignment-in-multiple-lines.md

 weight: 400
 ---

 # Showing Alignment in Multiple Lines

-By default, an alignment is shown in one line:
+By default, an alignment is displayed in one line:

 ![](/images/88080423/88080425.bmp)

-To show the alignment in multiple lines, click the _Wrap mode_ button on the toolbar:
+To display the alignment in multiple lines, click the _Wrap mode_ button on the toolbar:

 ![](/images/88080423/88080426.png)